Places

 Gakugei-Daigaku·¥¥¥

-Sterling silver jewelry store in Gakudai.
+Vintage sterling silver jewelry store in Gakudai.
 Pricey but beautiful, good for a special piece.
+They also carry vintage but the sterling is the highlight.

 Don't MissUnique sterling silver pieces

-Skip It IfYou're not in the market for jewelry.
+Skip It IfYou're not in the market for jewelry / looking to splurge.

 Verified by Karalena (lived in Tokyo 6 months)